 Professional home caregivers may be required, depending on whether or not you need to go to work or if your child needs around-the-clock care.
 If your child’s everyday needs are not medical, you may be able to have a friend or family member take on this caregiver role.

 Other professionals that may come to your home and work with your child there include physical and occupational therapists, speech therapists, recreational therapists, home modification experts, adaptive equipment experts and installers, nutritionists, behavioral therapists, psychologists, and even service animals and their trainers.

 Education and Community Teams

-Your education team may include the local school district administrators and special education teachers, the school social worker and psychologists, paraprofessionals, speech and language pathologists, audiologists, vision specialists, physical therapists, and educational specialists who can develop and implement interventions for early learning.
+Your education team may include the local school district administrators and special education teachers.
+It could also include a school social worker and psychologists, paraprofessionals, speech and language pathologists, audiologists, vision specialists, and physical therapists.

-Your community team may also overlap with your education team and may include any local organizations that help families of children with disabilities, your faith-based community, school teams and extracurricular activity leaders, and anyone else who can help your child be involved and active.
+Your community team may also overlap with your education team.
+It could include any local organizations that help families of children with disabilities, your faith-based community, school teams, and extracurricular activity leaders.

 Non-Medical Professionals and Providers